danielccunha/react-redux-course/README.md

-# react-redux-course
+# Modern React with Redux Course

-Projects developed on Stephen Grider's React and Redux course
+Projects developed on Stephen Grider's React with Redux course.